Yandex Cloud

 • Service account ID: Select the service account you created earlier.

-4. Activate the transfer and wait until its status switches to Completed.
+4. Activate the transfer and wait for its status to change to Completed.

-1. In the ydb-to-object-storage.tf file, specify these variables:
+1. In the ydb-to-object-storage.tf file, specify the following variables:

 • target_endpoint_id: ID of the target endpoint.